giorgiop/nips15workshop/CFP.md

 - novel algorithms and theoretical analysis on "weakly-supervised" learning, *e.g.* multiple instance learning, learning from label proportions, noisy labels, ecological inference
 - field-specific applications in computer, biomedical and social sciences
-- innovative methods and perspective on collection, aggregation and obfuscation
+- innovative methods and perspectives on data collection, aggregation and obfuscation
 - privacy aspects of methods for data sharing and release
 - application demos of the above (to run live at the workshop)
 - social and legal implications and open problems